NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 > The configuration in question is one where zone air is re-circulated through a furnace while a DOAS, generally including a HRV/ERV, handles ventilation.
 So the conditioning and ventilation loops operate in parallel.
 The furnace coil must be centralized to be able to impose a capacity and calculate part-load factors: so re-heating coils are also not acceptable.

 None of the available workarounds will model both systems correctly.
 In this particular case, one solution would be to build on #3 above with a new terminal unit that has heating and cooling capability on the VAV side.
-The other solution is to use #2, but this raises issues of the HRV/ERV effiency and defrost operation as well as fan power.
+The other solution is to use #2, but this raises issues of the HRV/ERV efficiency and defrost operation as well as fan power.

 Rather than develop more workaround components, it is time to remove the restriction of one airloop per zone.

 ## E-mail and  Conference Call Conclusions ##

-insert text
+1. Add output variables and/or table report to summarize how various air loops operate in a zone?
+E.g., what loads they meet, how many hours each loop operate.

+2. Clarify that control and load sharing issues between multiple loops serving the same zone will be part of Phase II "Allow Multiple/Partial HVAC in One Zone" (also funded for FY17).

+3. Add a table to clarify the relationships between overlapping fields in the proposed DesignSpecification:AirTerminal:Sizing object vs. Sizing:Zone, Sizing:System, AirTerminal:SingleDuct:VAV:NoReheat and AirTerminal:SingleDuct:VAV:Reheat, etc. This may result in changes to the proposed DesignSpecification:AirTerminal:Sizing object.

 ## Overview ##